 8/21/2023 by Tamim Rajjo, M.D., M.P.H.

 Do no harm.
-This first principle in medical practice is self-evident during everyday interactions between a patient and their care provider.
+This first principle in medical practice is self-evident during everyday interactions between patients and their medical care team.
 But in the midst of a medical emergency, a lack of details of a person's medical history might be crucial — and even detrimental — to their recovery if not communicated at the time.
 Medical Alert Systems are designed to help during these critical situations.

 What are Medical Alert Systems?

 - A MedicAlert ID is a piece of jewelry, like a bracelet or necklace, engraved with important information to alert emergency first responders of any life-threatening medical conditions a person might have.

 - A MedicAlert Device is a small device that, upon activation, helps notify family members, friends, neighbors and emergency medical responders in the event of an emergency.

 MedicAlert IDs help provide a quick recognition of any medical condition the person might have, such as heart disease, epilepsy, diabetes, certain allergies and use of insulin or blood thinners.
 They may also provide information on treatments the person has agreed (or not agreed) to receive and prevent treatment errors.
 Examples include patient's wishes on blood transfusions and Do Not Resuscitate orders.

 MedicAlert Devices can be lifesaving if the person is in an accident or is alone and has a medical emergency.
 Activating the device, usually with the push of a button, will immediately alert the designated personnel to dispatch to the person's location — along with key information such as medical conditions, allergies and medications.

 Who needs to use the Medical Alert Systems?